 Here are some basic Command Prompt Tricks and Tips to help a Windows user, while using the CMD in Windows 10, Windows 8 or Windows 7.
 To begin, first, launch Command Prompt.

-Command Prompt Tricks & Tips
+Command Prompt Tips

 Alternatively, open the Properties box and from the Options tab, select Quick Edit option.
 Now you will be able to copy as usual.

-3. Rather than typing the full path of a file, you can simply drag and drop the file.
+Rather than typing the full path of a file, you can simply drag and drop the file.
 The full path will get entered.

-5. Pressing arrow up selects a previous command from your command history; similarly, arrow down selects the next command.
+Pressing arrow up selects a previous command from your command history; similarly, arrow down selects the next command.
 To see your complete command prompt history, press the F7 key.

-Incidentally, running cmd in full screen mode, by pressing Alt+Enter, is no longer supported, from Windows Vista onwards.
-But you can check this post for a work around of sorts.
+Incidentally, running CMD in full-screen mode, by pressing Alt+Enter, is no longer supported, from Windows Vista onwards.
+But you can check this post for a workaround of sorts.

 Looking for more?
-Check out these advanced CMD Tricks for Windows 7 | 8.
+Check out these Advanced CMD Tricks for Windows 10/8/7.

 - How to change background and foreground color text in Command Prompt

 - Video: How to customize the Command Prompt window.